[Node Manager] [Crunch2] Take queued containers into account when computing how many nodes should be up

 As a result, slurm will accept any job that does not exceed the maximum node size.
 However, when a node actually boots up, it should update itself in slurm with the correct node size, and will only accept correctly-sized jobs.

-#21 Updated by Peter Amstutz about 1 month ago
+#21 Updated by Peter Amstutz over 4 years ago

 2017-02-16_21:17:14.88880 2017-02-16 21:17:14 NodeManagerDaemonActor.23c4e7f6f7b8 ERROR: while calculating nodes wanted for size <arvnodeman.jobqueue.CloudSizeWrapper object at 0x7f5d9c757590> 2017-02-16_21:17:14.88882 Traceback (most recent call last): 2017-02-16_21:17:14.88882 File "/usr/lib/python2.7/dist-packages/arvnodeman/daemon.py", line 332, in update_server_wishlist 2017-02-16_21:17:14.88883 nodes_wanted = self._nodes_wanted(size) 2017-02-16_21:17:14.88883 File "/usr/lib/python2.7/dist-packages/arvnodeman/daemon.py", line 290, in _nodes_wanted 2017-02-16_21:17:14.88883 counts = self._state_counts(size) 2017-02-16_21:17:14.88884 File "/usr/lib/python2.7/dist-packages/arvnodeman/daemon.py", line 256, in _state_counts 2017-02-16_21:17:14.88884 states = self._node_states(size) 2017-02-16_21:17:14.88885 File "/usr/lib/python2.7/dist-packages/arvnodeman/daemon.py", line 247, in _node_states 2017-02-16_21:17:14.88885 for rec in self.cloud_nodes.nodes.itervalues() 2017-02-16_21:17:14.88885 File "/usr/lib/python2.7/dist-packages/pykka/future.py", line 330, in get_all 2017-02-16_21:17:14.88885 return [future.get(timeout=timeout) for future in futures] 2017-02-16_21:17:14.88886 File "/usr/lib/python2.7/dist-packages/arvnodeman/daemon.py", line 249, in <genexpr> 2017-02-16_21:17:14.88886 rec.shutdown_actor is None)) 2017-02-16_21:17:14.88886 AttributeError: 'NoneType' object has no attribute 'get_state'

-#22 Updated by Peter Amstutz about 1 month ago
+#22 Updated by Peter Amstutz over 4 years ago

 Tom Clegg wrote: